 So what are the reasons for saying that hiring a financial advisor might be a mistake?

 Related >> Questions to Ask Any Financial Advisor

 Like it or not, investing will be your ultimate career.
 Whether you are an engineer, administrative assistant or plumber, there will come a day when you no longer make the majority of your money from that career, i.e., your labor.
 When that day comes, you’ll derive most of your income from your investments, i.e., your capital.

 Many times people hire others to do services like mow the lawn, fix a car, or do their nails.
 And it may make sense to outsource these services if you aren’t particularly good at them or you don’t have much time to devote to them.

-But the fact that it makes sense to hire people for those activities does not necessarily mean it makes sense to hire someone for your very income … because that is what you do when you hire a financial adviser.
-And the fact is that an adviser may have very different goals for your money than you do.
+But the fact that it makes sense to hire people for those activities does not necessarily mean it makes sense to hire someone for your very income … because that is what you do when you hire a financial advisor.
+And the fact is that an advisor may have very different goals for your money than you do.

 2. Exorbitant expense

-When you consider that, on average, your investments will earn around 8 percent per year, when they take 2 percent (or something close to that) off the top, that is huge!
-How would you feel about giving a career adviser 20 percent of your paycheck every month just because she found you this job?
+When you consider that, on average, your investments will earn around 8 percent per year, if you are lucky, and an advisor takes 2 percent (or something close to that) off the top, that is huge!

 That is a steep price to pay someone for something you can easily do yourself.